josbouten/Sculpt-O-Sound/README.md

 The filter matrix consists of toggle switches, so you can make your own coupling between modulator and carrier filters.
 If you right click on a button and right click on another button once more, all buttons between these will be pressed.
 This makes it easier to press a series of buttons.
 Mind you, no attenuation is done, so if you combine a lot of modulator bands with one carrier filter, the output of the filter may exceed the maximum sample value (voltage) allowed resulting in distortion.
+Right clicking on 2 buttons in the matrix will draw a line of pressed buttons between those buttons.

 Matrix mode button
 ==================